jsmillie7/quick-portfolio/geomodeling/index.md

 #### Vectorizing the data

 The next step is to make the recently acquired data scaleable.
-The first hurdle in vectorizing the data involves realizing that both the distance between 1 degree of longitude varies significantly based on latitude.
+The first hurdle in vectorizing the data involves realizing that the distance between 2 degrees of longitude varies significantly based on latitude.
 Since Earth is an oblate spheroid, latitude also varies, but by a much less significant amount, so I will treat Δlatitude as a constant.
-To calculate Δlongitude (the distance of 1 degree of longitude in m), I use the following definition:
+To calculate Δlongitude (the distance between 2 degrees of longitude in m), I use the following definition:

 ```python
 def lon_dist(lat):